rust-lang/this-week-in-rust/README.md

 ## PRs for 14 March 2016 issue are now being accepted

-Check the `draft` directory for more details.
+Check the `drafts` directory for more details.

 ## How I get PR lists: